 Cameron shrugged.
 "There is another Scholomance, somewhere in Romania.
-It's older, with a darker history."
+It's older, with a darker history.
+It's reputation is probably why the good father calls this one that Devil's school."

 MacGraw nodded.
 "Dracula studied there, according to Bram Stoker's novel."
 Seeing Cameron raise an eyebrow, he added, "I've probably read it twenty times since I was a lad."